What is an Haiku, anyway? Perhaps the best way to describe it is by using the medium itself! Here are two attempts (by me):

 of seventeen sounds.

-So let’s not get too observant.
+But anyway, let’s not get too observant.
 As we say in Cork, “yerra, feck it!”
 Below are samples of my own haiku, added each week.
 Or, if you want to look at the previous weeks’ and months’ offerings, click here.
 Or, better yet, purchase a copy of my book of haiku with Eblana Press, The Silence Unravelling!